jgillis/docs_experiment/source/function.rst

     \end{array}

-A solver for this problem, using the ''ipopt'' plugin, can be created using the syntax:
+A solver for this problem, using the "ipopt" plugin, can be created using the syntax:

 .. exec-block:: python